ops-yaseen/insta-downloader/README.md

-# Instagram Saved Vidoes Downloader
+# Instagram Saved Videos Downloader

 To download all your saved vidoes from your Instagram account.